SandraBayabos/tablecheck-swe-takehome-fe/README.md

 ## Cookies

+Since I'm using `axios` for making api calls, adding in the `withCredentials: true` to pass in the cookies to be verified by the backend.

 By using cookies to determine the current party, the user is able to check their queue position even if they refresh the page or open up a new tab, as per the requirements.
 Using cookies also prevents a current party from starting a new party and getting appended to the queue and causing a block in the queue for subsequent parties.

 However, I have also included a Start New Queue button if a user is `in_queue`, `pending_check_in` or already `seated`, in case users need to re-do their party for any reason, such as adding people to their party or re-visiting the same restaurant on the same day.
 This will call the `/api/parties/delete` api on the backend, delete the current party from the server, clear the cookies and redirect the user to the start page where they can submit a new party.